continue-ai-company/aa_rag/CONFIGURATION.md

-Below is the revised `CONFIGURATION.md` file with corrections in Sections 4 and 7 (they are now documented as strings rather than enums):

----

 # Configuration Parameters for aa-rag

 This document explains in detail how to configure the aa-rag project using environment variables and a `.env` file.